luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 > # Alternative Expression Analysis
 https://www.nature.com/articles/nmeth.1503.pdf

-By infer structural infromation about the transcript Infer the strand by examining splice site spanning reads Each transcript isoform has very few exons & exon-exon junctions that are unique to that isoform.
+Infer structural infromation about the transcript Infer the strand by examining splice site spanning reads Each transcript isoform has very few exons & exon-exon junctions that are unique to that isoform.